Header Logo

 The summer asks us to feel the intensity before we can step away.
 And for me, that intensity landed in the simplest, most tender way; prompted by my daughter crestfallen again as I cut short our game to ā€˜jump on a call’, and as I refused the second invitation of a water fight in the garden.
 She’s been on holiday since July the 4th.
 So mum locked away in her office is anything but fun.

-I’ve been sitting with this.
-And I’ve made a decision: I’m giving myself - and this newsletter, a break over the summer and changing the pace of its issue going forward.
+I’m giving myself - and this newsletter, a break over the summer and changing the pace of its issue going forward.
 I can’t keep up with the weekly newsletter of others, and as one busy person to another, I can only imagine that some of you can’t either.

 Also the work we’ve been doing together, the conversations and themes we’ve been exploring, are deep and evocative.
 They deserve time to breathe.
 And I, too, deserve time to breathe.
 Time away from the glow of my screen.
 Time to be with my family, with my community, with the natural world.
 Time to replenish, and time to be spontaneous and accept those invitations of ā€˜Let’s…’ without that internal feeling of contraction, so I can return in the autumn renewed.